 Loosening Rusted Bolts, Nuts & Screws

-While it is possible to remove seized rusted bolts and replace it with a new one, this option is not always the case.
+While it is possible to remove a rusted screw and replace it with a new one, this option is not always the case.
 You can release the nut and screw using rust removal techniques.
 Here are some common techniques used for loosening rusted screws, bolts & nuts:

 Hydrogen peroxide can dissolve rust.
 Applying hydrogen peroxide to the fasteners and letting it sit is also an effective method to remove rust and loosen nuts and bolts.
 Scouring it with a hard brush will help you get rid of all the rust left on the nuts and bolts.

-Pro Tip: WD-40® Smart Straw Multi-Use can also lubricate rusty nuts and bolts in order for you to remove them, and it can even be applied to metal to protect it from rust.
-The unique formula provides a thin protective layer that is water-resistant and will protect metal from corrosion.
+Pro Tip: WD-40® Spray grease can also lubricate rusty nuts and bolts in order for you to remove them, and it can even be applied to the metal to protect it from rust.
+The unique formula provides a thin protective layer that is water-resistant and will protect the metal from corrosion.
 Find out more in our blog how to prevent metal from rusting.

-Now that you have your first DIY tips, why not get to work on the rest of your house and learn how to remove chewing gum from your carpet, how to lubricate your garage door or how to fix blocked radiator valves.
+Now that you have your first DIY tips, why not get to work on the rest of your house and learn how to remove chewing gum from your carpet, how to use a rust remover spray, how to lubricate your garage door or how to fix blocked radiator valves.
 With our Tips & Tricks, you will be a DIY pro in no time!

 The uses shown and described for WD-40 Multi-Use Product were provided to WD-40 Company by the users themselves.
 These uses haven’t been tested by WD-40 Company and do not constitute a recommendation of suggestion for use by WD-40 Company.
 Common sense should be exercised whenever using WD-40 Company products.
 Always follow the instructions and take heed of any warnings printed on the packaging.

 © 2020 WD-40 Company